Frog by Adam Handling: A Tasting Menu to Dine For (Even If You Came Alone)

 Dessert with a Wild Side

 This is a dish I’ve seen teased on Instagram: Malt, meadowsweet, wild strawberries.
 I’ve watched it plated online; now I watch it materialise before me.
 Light, balanced and beautiful.
-A soft landing for what has been a stellar journey.
+A beautiful ending for what has been a stellar journey.

-Its a Wrap with A Wink On Frog By Adam Handling
+Its a Wrap On Frog By Adam Handling

 I don’t move so much as roll out.
 If Adam Handling added rooms upstairs, I’d check in immediately.
 But I had the afternoon to wander Covent Garden, reflect and applaud.
 A necessary cool-down after such an indulgence.